awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

-# Permissions Boundaries for IAM Identities<a name="access_policies_boundaries"></a>
+# Permissions Boundaries for IAM Entities<a name="access_policies_boundaries"></a>

-AWS supports identity\-based policies, resource\-based policies, access control lists \(ACLs\), and AWS Organizations service control policies \(SCPs\)\.
-Those [policy types](access_policies.md#access_policy-types) can be categorized as *permissions policies* or *permissions boundaries*\.
-Permissions policies define the permissions for the object to which they’re attached\.
-These include identity\-based policies \(most common\), resource\-based policies, and ACLs\.
-A permissions boundary is an advanced feature in which you limit the maximum permissions that a principal can have\.
-These boundaries can be applied to AWS Organizations organizations or to IAM users or roles\.
-For more information about these policy types, see [Policy Types](access_policies.md#access_policy-types)\.
+AWS supports *permissions boundaries* for IAM entities \(users or roles\)\.
+A permissions boundary is an advanced feature in which you use a managed policy to set the maximum permissions that an identity\-based policy can grant to an IAM entity\.
+When you set a permissions boundary for an entity, the entity can perform only the actions that are allowed by both its identity\-based policies and its permissions boundaries\.

+For more information about policy types, see [Policy Types](access_policies.md#access_policy-types)\.

-You can use an AWS managed policy or a customer managed policy to set the boundary for a user or role\.
+You can use an AWS managed policy or a customer managed policy to set the boundary for an IAM entity \(user or role\)\.
 That policy limits the maximum permissions for the user or role\.

-For example, assume that the user named `ShirleyRodriguez` should be allowed to manage only Amazon S3, Amazon CloudWatch, and Amazon EC2\.
+For example, assume that the IAM user named `ShirleyRodriguez` should be allowed to manage only Amazon S3, Amazon CloudWatch, and Amazon EC2\.
 To enforce this rule, you can use the following policy to set the permissions boundary for the `ShirleyRodriguez` user:

 ```
 {